NEW - The student village at Beer-Sheva (North Campus - adjacent to the Main Campus)

 The dormitories are intended for all students coming for a minimum of one year, including students in the pre-academic preparatory programs, and accommodate about 1500 beds for singles and couples.
 The two dormitories are located on both sides of the campus, in Neighborhoods Gimel and Daled.
 Each dormitory has a supervisor in charge of the maintenance of the buildings, equipment, and regular and ongoing activities.
 Students are employed in the dormitories as social counselors to oversee social activity and solve personal and interpersonal problems among the students.

-Housing information for the Beer-Sheva campus »
+Housing information and prices for the Beer-Sheva campus Students' Dormitories »

 Students' Dormitories at Sede-Boqer